ollecram/zee_einstein-gravity-in-a-nutshell/00_Prologue.md

 > divide the meridian is not only the ***shortest-length*** path, but
 > also the ***shortest-time*** path.

-The justification for the above assertion is that no matter what change in velocity occurs at the separation between the low and high velocity zones, Note that
+The justification for the above assertion is that no matter what in velocity occurs at the separation between the low and high velocity zones, Note that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE3MDk5OTc5XX0=
+eyJoaXN0b3J5IjpbMTExMDE3OTUwOV19
 -->